micsum/Tecky-Project-HR-Claim-System-/readme.md

   https://www.npmjs.com/package/formidable

 - pending status -> approved (admin)
+for applicant, they can know who is responsible for the approval of application and able to send email to him/her
 - 2 factor verification login ?
 - email notification for claimed amount? any other features ?